-Hotel business and corporate - Room rental, food and beverage sales, conferences and events, and head office expenses.
+Hotel business - Room rental, food and beverage sales, conferences and events.

-Office Towers - Office rental from two commercial towers.
+Office towers - Office rental from two commercial towers.

-Investments - Income from investments including the associate, equity investments and bank deposits
+Investments and corporate - Income from investments including the associate, equity investments, bank deposits and head office expenses.

 Management monitors the operating results of the operating segments separately for the purpose of making decisions about resource allocation and performance assessment.
 Segment performance is evaluated based on operating profit or loss.